When is Dancing on Ice 2020 on TV?

 Is there a Dancing on Ice trailer?

 Sure.
-The quick teaser exhibits two toys skating throughout the face of an iPad earlier than confirming the beginning date of January 2020.
+The quick teaser reveals two toys skating throughout the face of an iPad earlier than confirming the beginning date of January 2020.

 Who gained the 2019 Dancing on Ice sequence?